Question: Your parents, they escaped Nazi Germany, yes?

 c) Those who came between 1933 – 1948

-You say some are good Zionist and some are bad Zionists, you say some of them had good intentions when they arrived uninvited on Arab land.
-But the reason for the Jews arrival was propelled by Herzl’s ‘Jewish State’ of —-as future citizens of stolen Palestine.
-You know it, we know it and the world knows it.
+You say some are good Zionists and some are bad Zionists, you say some of them had good intentions when they arrived uninvited on Arab land.
+But the reason for the Jews arrival was propelled by Herzl’s ‘Jewish State’ of 1896 as future citizens of stolen Palestine.
+You know it, we know it, and the world knows it.
 Why the deception on your part?